Hetpatel1901/konjac_sponges/konjac_sponges/README.txt

 0225 : inserting image in AbotUs page.
 0230 : updating index file in sponge folder.
 0245 : privacy policy page updated.
+0300 : Fonts added in roots folder and linked to AboutUs page.